A Message on the Stratford Festival Theater

 14 Actors.
 6 Weeks.
 2 Plays.
 1 Ensemble.

 The Shakespeare Academy @ Stratford is a six-week summer theater program that uniquely combines rigorous training, ensemble collaboration, and the opportunity to rehearse and perform two Shakespeare plays in repertory.

 Each year we select a fourteen-member ensemble from around the U.S and abroad, to train and perform together on the property that once housed the legendary American Shakespeare Festival Theater.

 Living and working side by side, as an ensemble, is a hallmark of the SA@S experience.
 Mornings are spent studying with prominent instructors and masterclass teachers from programs such as the Juilliard School, the Yale School of Drama, and NYU Tisch/Grad Acting.

 Afternoons and evenings are devoted to rehearsal for two Shakespeare productions, to be performed for the public in a repertory festival during the final ten days of the program.
-In 2018, our productions will be Romeo and Juliet and Pericles.
+In 2019, our productions will be The Winter’s Tale and Coriolanus.

 Our approach emphasizes inclusion, collaboration and community—inspired by our hometown of Stratford's history producing Shakespeare.

 Applications are now open for the 2019 ensemble.
 SA@S is designed for students finishing high school or currently attending college, as well as recent college graduates.
 We seek a diverse ensemble from a wide range of backgrounds and experiences.
 Past students have traveled from as close as Connecticut and as far as Florida, Washington, Wisconsin, Europe, and Asia.
 Prior training and/or experience in theater or Shakespeare are not a requirement.
 Rather, we look for evidence of the applicant's desire to create, a strong imagination, and readiness to jump in, contribute, and take risks as part of a collaborative ensemble.